Nonminimally coupled ultralight axions as cold dark matter: Results

 We first discuss the zeroth order solutions.

-\subsection{Background Solution}
+\subsection{Background solution}

-Figures~\ref{fig:bg_1} and~\ref{fig:bg_2} display the evolution of the energy density of the scalar field for different values of $\xi$ and scalar field masses.
-First, we briefly summarize the well-known behaviour for a minimally coupled field.
-During the initial phase, $y \ll 1$ and $\theta \ll 1$ (see Appendix \S\ref{sec:Background_Initial_Conditions} for details).
-During this phase, the friction term (the term proportional to $\dot\phi_0$ in Eq.~(\ref{eq:bg_KG_eqn})) dominates.
-This causes the scalar field energy density (Eq.~(\ref{eq:backeneden})) to be nearly constant, resulting in the scalar field behaving as a cosmological constant.
-For $m_{\phi} \gtrsim H$, the scalar field start oscillating around $\phi_0 = 0$.
+Figures~\ref{fig:bg_1} and~\ref{fig:bg_2} display the evolution of the energy density of the scalar field for different values of $\xi$ and scalar-field masses.
+First, we briefly summarize the well-known behavior for a minimally coupled field.
+During the initial phase, $y \ll 1$ and $\theta \ll 1$ (see Appendix \ref{sec:Background_Initial_Conditions} for details).
+During this phase, the friction term [the term proportional to $\dot\phi_0$ in Eq.~(\ref{eq:bg_KG_eqn})] dominates.
+This causes the scalar-field energy density [Eq.~(\ref{eq:backeneden})] to be nearly constant, resulting in the scalar field behaving as a cosmological constant.
+For $m_{\phi} \gtrsim H$, the scalar field starts oscillating around $\phi_0 = 0$.
 This phase culminates with the oscillation frequency converging to $\simeq m_\phi t$.
-For $m_\phi t \gg 1$, the rate of this oscillation far exceeds the expansion time scale, and as our aim is to track the evolution of relevant quantities on the expansion time scale, we define time-averaged quantities where the time average is over rapid oscillations.
-During this phase, the time-averaged $\phi_0$ vanishes and the time-averaged scalar field energy density falls as $a^{-3}$ or it behaves as non-relativistic matter such as the cold dark matter.
-For numerical stability, we employ WKB approximation during the oscillatory phase and switch from the oscillatory solutions to the time-averaged evolution at $\theta = \pi/2$ (for further details see e.g. \cite{UrenaLopez2016}).
+For $m_\phi t \gg 1$, the rate of this oscillation far exceeds the expansion timescale, and as our aim is to track the evolution of relevant quantities on the expansion timescale, we define time-averaged quantities where the time average is over rapid oscillations.
+During this phase, the time-averaged $\phi_0$ vanishes and the time-averaged scalar-field energy density falls as $a^{-3}$ or it behaves as nonrelativistic matter as cold dark matter.
+For numerical stability, we employ the WKB approximation during the oscillatory phase and switch from the oscillatory solutions to the time-averaged evolution at $\theta = \pi/2$ (for further details see e.g. \cite{UrenaLopez2016}).